thedonwind69/leetcode-problems/reactInterviewQuestions.md

 3. how would you delay an API call until a component has mounted

 using class components, you could use componentDidMount(), with functional components, use useEffect with empty dependcy array

+4. differences between var let and const

+    1. const cant be reassigned
+    2. let can be reassigned
+    3. var is block scope